pik-gane/vodle/AMSTERDAM.md

 I will have a laptop showing real-time results at our desk during the experiment session, where we can discuss the approach, voting method, and individual results.

+*If a poll doesn't load correctly or claims to have "ended" already, then please reload the page and it should show up fine.* (Sorry, this is a known bug).

 ***After* the experiment, please also take our...**
 - **[very short survey](https://freeonlinesurveys.com/s/Zfdj2AwY)** (about 5 minutes).